UPAC REQUESTOR HANDBOOK

 Cancelled and unused air tickets

 All students who commit to the trip by submitting their name as a part of the required roster with the original request and have been funded are expected to attend the experience.
-If a student should cancel or choose not to attend, therefore wasting an airfare, the student organization account will be charged for the amount of the unused ticket.
+If a student should cancel or choose not to attend, therefore wasting an airfare, the student organization account will be charged the total cost of the unused ticket.
 If an independent requestor does not use the ticket, the requestor will be financially accountable to UPAC.

 3.3.3.11.
 International Travel